makrai/notes/bruyne21-cross-framework-dutch-emo.md

     regression and one for emotion classification.
 We will investigate whether
   * pivot method, using solely dimensional representations.
 The code is

-# 2, related work on the combination of categorical and dimensional
+# 2 related work on the combination of categorical and dimensional

-* Our previous work on Dutch emotion detection focused on the prediction of the classes joy, love, anger, fear, sadness or neutral and VAD
+* Our previous work on Dutch emotion detection focused on the prediction of the classes {joy, love, anger, fear, sadness, or neutral} and VAD
   * in Dutch Twitter messages and captions from reality TV-shows [13]
   * classification results were low
     (54% accuracy for tweets and 48% for captions)